Christian-Browne/notes/java/static-final.md

 - Example: keeping count of all class instances
 - all subclasses can have access of the static count

+## Static Function

 Static function is one that doesn't modify variables or take in fields that are in the class

+> Class Doesn't have to be instanciated to call it's methods

+> every method in main function has to be static so main can call it without making a new instance

 - Staic method are mostly used for utility functions
-- Children have access to static
+- Children have access to static method
 - Ex.
 Sum function that sums any two numbers you pass in
 - Class can call static method without having to create an instance
 - other methods are instance methods